-Communities located in proximity to the Project provide the closest and most directly accessible sources of labour, goods, and services for Project construction and operations.
-These communities are listed in Section 2 and cover the LSA and RSA communities.
+Communities located in proximity to the Project provide the closest and most accessible sources of labour, goods, and services for Project construction and operations.
+These communities are listed in Section 2.

-Economic activity in those communities and in the region includes the forestry sector (logging, wood products and by-product manufacturing), public sector (health care, social services, education and public administration), and to a lesser degree, agriculture and ranching, mining, and the service sector (AMEC 2013a; Statistics Canada 2016).
+Economic activity in those communities and in the region includes the forestry sector (logging, wood products and by-product manufacturing), the public sector (health care, social services, education and public administration), and to a lesser degree, agriculture and ranching, mining, and the service sector (AMEC 2013a; Statistics Canada 2016).
 The forestry sector contributes about two percent to the provincial gross domestic product (GDP; Statistics Canada 2021; FLNRORD 2019).
 The mining and oil and gas sectors are not a large employer in the region, providing less than four percent of the jobs in the RDBN and one percent of the jobs in Prince George in 2016 (Statistics Canada 2016).